jreveillaud/Wolbachia-subpopulations/README.md

 ## Refinement

 We used the anvi-refine program to manually refine our reconstructed genomes.
-To do that, we removed all the splits that do not correspond to *Wolbachia*.

 After refinement using the anvi-refine program, we obtained five *Wolbachia* MAGs: